schcs/LieAlgebraInvariants/README.md

 # LieAlgebraInvariants

-This module is contains some functionality to compute algebraically independent generators for the field of rational invariants for nilpotent Lie algebras.
+This [SageMath](www.sagemath.org) module contains some functionality to compute algebraically independent generators for the field of rational invariants for nilpotent Lie algebras.

 ```python
 sage: from examples_lie_algs import lie_algebra_upper_triangular_matrices